AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 # What is deliverability{#about-deliverability}

-Deliverability allows to measure the success of your campaigns reaching your recipients' inbox without bouncing, or being marked as spam.
+Deliverability allows you to measure the success of your campaigns reaching your recipients' inbox without bouncing, or being marked as spam.
 [Learn why deliverability matters](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/deliverability-strategy-and-definition.html#why-deliverability-matters).

 More precisely, email deliverability refers to the set of characteristics that determine a message's ability to reach its destination, via a personal e-mail address, within a short time, and with the expected quality in terms of content and format.